1812 Assistant Retirement Analyst

-Receipt of applications may close at anytime, but not before Friday, December 21, 2018 by 5:00 PM.
+Receipt of Applications may close at anytime, but not before Tuesday, February 18, 2020.

 The San Francisco Employees’ Retirement System is dedicated to securing, protecting and prudently investing the pension trust assets, administering mandated benefits programs, and providing promised benefits to the active and retired members of the City and County of San Francisco.

 Under general supervision, the Assistant Retirement Analyst performs professional benefits work for the various complex retirement plans of the San Francisco Employees’ Retirement System.
 The Incumbent may be required to rotate working in various units in the Retirement Services Division.

 Examples of primary duties may include:

 1. Computes retirement benefits payable to members including but not limited to pension, buyback, death, marriage dissolution, and termination.

 2. Calculates, reviews, and verifies service credits for members.

 4. Counsels active and retired members about retirement benefits in person (on/offsite), in writing, and/or via telephone; counsel activities include: completing the retirement application packet; providing information and assistance to members with retirement benefits matters, such as service or vesting retirement eligibility, pre-tax buybacks, pre-tax contract forms, benefit taxation requirements, tax withholding procedures, maintenance of beneficiaries' information, and address changes.